kletobias/p2022/_projects/automating-dvc-pipelines-with-jinja2-templates.md

 # Automating DVC Pipelines with Jinja2 Templates

+> **Note**: This article references the academic demonstration version of the pipeline.
+> Some implementation details have been simplified or removed for IP protection.
+> Full implementation available under commercial license.

 Introduction
-Manually editing [dvc.yaml](https://github.com/kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/tree/main/dvc.yaml) whenever a transformation is added or a parameter changes can be both tedious and error-prone.
+Manually editing [dvc.yaml](https://github.com/kletobias/advanced-mlops-demo/tree/main/dvc.yaml) whenever a transformation is added or a parameter changes can be both tedious and error-prone.
 To address this challenge, a templating system using Jinja2 was introduced.
 This article explains how Jinja2 templates are structured, how Python scripts generate the final dvc.yaml, and why this method has significantly improved the maintainability of a large MLOps pipeline.

 1. The Problem with Manual YAML
 Each stage in dvc.yaml typically includes a cmd (the only required field), deps, and outs section.
 A pipeline with 20 transformations might require 20 nearly identical stage definitions.
 If a parameter needs updating or a script is renamed, each stage’s definition must be edited manually—an error-prone process, particularly under tight deadlines or when collaborating with multiple contributors.
 In a larger pipeline with dozens of transformations, the overhead grows exponentially.